Orient: The Caribbean’s Most Famous Nude Beach

 A Visit to Orient Beach and Club Orient Nude Beach on French St. Martin

 Maybe you know and maybe you don’t, but St. Martin is an island in the Caribbean.
 It is divided into two parts.

 The French side, St. Martin, and the Dutch side, Sint Maarten.
 If you have ever traveled to the island, most likely it was on a Cruise Ship.

 It is a popular stop for many cruise lines that sail in the Caribbean.
 Some people fly there and stay the week in a hotel or B&B.

 For me, this is the preferred way to enjoy the island.
 And I for one prefer the French side.
 We have been going there for years now.

-We alternate our stays between the town of Grand Case, which is considered the Gourmet Capital if the Caribbean, and the Orient Beach area.
-I will tell you more about Grand Case in another piece I write for www.gonomad.com.
+We alternate our stays between the town of Grand Case, which is considered the Gourmet Capital of the Caribbean, and the Orient Beach area.

 But let’s get back to what this article is about.
 If you know of Orient Beach you probably think it as a nude beach.
 Well, that’s not exactly right.